Where to Recycle a Catalytic Converter in New Jersey

 A catalytic converter is an important part of any vehicle as they reduce and remove toxic emissions from an engine’s exhaust fumes, but due to the nature of what they do, they often need replacing.

-One thing many people don’t know is that a catalytic converter actually contains valuable metals that can be recycled and used again, so you can sell the converter to a processing company and get some money back which can help soften the blow of scrapping a car, a bill, or help make your business more profitable.
+One thing many people don’t know is that a catalytic converter actually contains valuable metals that can be recycled and used again in new automobile catalytic converters, so you can sell the converter to a processing company and get some money back which can help soften the blow of scrapping a car, or by helping make your business more profitable.

 Can I recycle my catalytic converter?